darrenldl/ocaml-SeqBox/SPECS.md

     - otherwise nothing is done

 ## Rescuing workflow
-  1. Scan for valid blocks from start of the provided file
+  1. Scan for valid blocks from start of the provided file using 128 bytes alignment
+    - rescue mode rescues all 3 versions of sbx blocks
+    - if log file is specified, then
+      - the log file will be used to initialize the scan's starting position
+        - bytes_processed field will be rounded down to multiple of 128 automatically
+      - the log file will be updated in every write of rescued block
     - each block is appended to OUTDIR/uid, where :
       - OUTDIR = output directory specified
       - uid    = uid of the block in hex